-TCC's Associate Degree in Nursing program prepares students for employment as a Registered Nurse.
-The program's structure is progressive, leading to an Associate in Applied Sciences degree and graduates are eligible to take the National Council Licensure Examination (NCLEX-RN) for Registered Nursing.
+TCC's Associate in Applied Science (APS) Degree in Nursing program prepares students for employment as a Registered Nurse.
+The program's structure is progressive, leading to an APS degree and graduates are eligible to take the National Council Licensure Examination (NCLEX-RN) for Registered Nursing.

-A graduate who has completed the Associate Degree in Nursing may articulate into a bachelor's degree program at a four-year institution.
+A graduate who has completed the APS in Nursing may articulate into a bachelor's degree program at a four-year institution.
 Additional prerequisites for specific bachelor's degree programs may also be completed at TCC.
 Interested students are encouraged to contact the four-year college or university of their choice to obtain more detailed information.

-TCC's Associate Degree Nursing program is approved by the Washington State Nursing Care Quality Assurance Commission and is accredited by the Accrediting Commission for Education in Nursing (ACEN), formerly NLNAC.
+TCC's Nursing program is approved by the Washington State Nursing Care Quality Assurance Commission and is accredited by the Accrediting Commission for Education in Nursing (ACEN).